matthojo/Hari/README.md

 * The post title is based on the filename, so, "this_is_an_image.jpg" turns into "This Is An Image".
 * Thats it.

+###Note
+Files are ordered by modification date so, if you change a file once its in the timeline, it will appear at the top.

 ## License

 ### Actual Programme